 After a little more than 3 months of monitoring my weight I’ve lost 25 pounds.
 I might have lost a couple of pounds before I started keeping track on a spreadsheet.

-In an upcoming post I’ll be sharing what I’ve been eating to help with weight loss and some of the yoga videos on Youtube that I’ve been doing for exercise.
+Check out Motivated by Fear: my Weight Loss Plan.
+I talk more about what I’ve been eating to help with weight loss and some of the yoga videos on Youtube that I do for exercise.

 Have you found fear to be a good motivator whether it’s for weight loss or something else in your life?